Default schema¶

 It is sometimes useful to override the mapping defined above.
 For example,

-if we want all primary- or foreign-key (*id
+if we want all primary- or foreign-key (*id) fields in our API to be Int instead

 that represents a relational field.
 But to do this for every field on every model is